-We are the nineteen local authorities and three Local Enterprise Partnerships working together to move powers from Whitehall to the West Midlands and our locally elected politicians, who know this region best.
+We are the eighteen local authorities and four Local Enterprise Partnerships working together to move powers from Whitehall to the West Midlands and our locally elected politicians, who know this region best.
 Individual councils will still deliver services and retain their identity but on the big decisions we will have the resources to work together.

 Historically, the West Midlands was the “workshop of the world”.
 Now our challenge is to create jobs, enhance skills, develop prosperity and drive economic growth.